gitpan/Nephia/README.md

 It's easy.
 Call "path" function by package instead of a coderef.

-    path '/otherapp' => 'OtherApp';

-in OtherApp:

-    package OtherApp;
+    package MyApp;
     use Nephia;

+    path '/childapp' => 'ChildApp';

+in MyApp/ChildApp.pm:

+    package MyApp::ChildApp;
+    use Nephia;

     get '/message' => sub {
-        message => 'this is other app!'
+        message => 'this is child app!'
     };

-This controller mapped to "/otherapp/message".
+This controller mapped to "/childapp/message".

 Can use "+" prefix in package name.
-This prefix replace to package of myself.
+This syntax feature is to use absolute package name.

 Example:

     package MyApp;

-    path '/childapp' => '+Child';
+    path '/otherapp' => '+OtherApp';

-"/chilapp" connect to "MyApp::Child".
+"/otherapp" connect to "OtherApp".

 Support to multiple path to SubApp.